 Wa min Allahi 't-tawfeeq, bi hurmati 'l-habeeb, bi hurmati 'l-Fatihah.

-© Copyright 2017 by Sufilive.
+© Copyright 2013 Sufilive.
 All rights reserved.
 This transcript is protected

 by international copyright law.
 Please attribute Sufilive when sharing it.
 JazakAllahu khayr.